-To personalize website content in real-time, IP lookup technologies determine what company the visitor is coming from and provide firmographic information (industry, revenue, location, and more) in the time it takes for a webpage to load.
+Here’s how website personalization works: IP address intelligence technologies determine what company the visitor is coming from and provide firmographic information (industry, revenue, location, and more) in the time it takes for a web page to load.
 This data is then used by platforms like Google Optimize and Adobe Target to personalize your website by showing relevant content to the visitor based on their firmographic profile.

-On average, only around 3% of your website traffic will convert into a lead via a contact form, direct email, etc. Retargeting is a highly effective way to re-engage with accounts that have visited your website but have left without reaching out.
-IP address intelligence can gather website visitor information including their IP address, which can then be leveraged to serve ads directly to those IP addresses associated with accounts that have visited your site.
-To see retargeting in action check out our article on 5 Ways to Decrease Adwaste.
+On average, only around 2% of your website traffic will convert into a lead via a contact form, direct email, etc. Retargeting ads are highly effective in re-engaging with accounts that have visited your website but have left without reaching out.
+IP address intelligence can gather website visitor information, including their IP address, which is then leveraged to serve ads directly to those IP addresses associated with accounts that have visited your site.
+To see retargeting in action, check out our article on 5 Ways to Decrease Ad Waste.

 If you’ve read our other article about how TWIN Caching works, then you probably already know that it doesn’t operate alone.
-It requires a skilled team of Data Integrity Specialists working to constantly update, maintain, and normalize the data.
+It requires a skilled team of Data Integrity Specialists working on updating, maintaining, and normalizing the data constantly.
 Here are just a few of the many factors that contribute to our data integrity process.